 Some of the actions that we can take are more about how we can engage students as learning partners, such as involving them in the negotiation of assessment styles and working with students to be guided on what changes in teaching practice can be introduced to alleviate difficulties.
 You can see how these changes in practice will not only help to support disabled students, but also that they can benefit all students.
 It will move us away from a system where we are drawing attention to students with disabilities or Specific Learning Difficulties by having to implement individual support mechanisms and, although it is inevitable that there will still be instances where this is needed, it takes us further down the path of fulfilling our duty of improving access to and success within HE for all students.

-Geoff Layer is a keynote speaker at Advance HE’s annual EDI conference for equality, diversity and inclusion.
+Geoff Layer was a keynote speaker at Advance HE’s annual EDI conference for equality, diversity and inclusion.
+View the full keynote session below: